MicrosoftDocs/azure-devops-docs/docs/organizations/security/faq-trace-permissions.md

 [!INCLUDE [version-all](../../includes/version-all.md)]

 You use permission tracing to determine why a user's permissions aren't allowing them access.
-In this article, learn how a user or an administrator can investigate the inheritance of permissions.
+Learn how a user or an administrator can investigate the inheritance of permissions.

 For more information, see [About permissions](about-permissions.md).